sp-devi/bbscraper/README.md

   'schedule': '15:30 - 17:30'
 }

+Create a function that checks the difference between the above objects.

+func isDefferentSchedule(old, new) {
-old vs new has changes
+  old vs new has changes, return true
+}